STC Orlan-10: War in Donbas

-2022 invasion of Ukraine
+Russo-Ukrainian war (2022–present)

 Orlan-10 used during the invasion of Ukraine in 2022.

 An upgraded strike version of the Orlan-10 able to carry four high-explosive fragmentation projectiles was reportedly used in the 2022 Russian invasion of Ukraine.
 According to the Oryx website, at least 208 Orlan-10, 19 Orlan-20, and 16 Orlan-30 have been shot down as of February 12 2025, including by a UK-supplied Martlet missile.
 A version called Moskit is used for EW.

 In December 2022, Colonel Yurii Solovey, head of air defense for the Ukrainian ground forces, claimed that his units had destroyed more than 580 Orlan-10s since the invasion began, and that the lack of drones affected Russian forces' ability to recon for artillery and counterbattery fire.
 Alternative drones were employed to fill the Orlan-10's role, but they are difficult to procure due to dependence on components originating from countries that have imposed sanctions.
-However, in July 2023, Russian Defense Minister Sergey Shoigu stated that the supplies of Orlan-10 and -30 drones had surged 53 times since early 2022.
+However, in July 2023, Russian Defense Minister Sergey Shoigu stated that the supplies of Orlan-10 and −30 drones had surged 53 times since early 2022.

 On 17 October 2023, Andrii Biletskyi, commander of the Ukrainian 3rd Assault Brigade, said that the Orlan was an issue for Ukrainian forces due to its resistance to jamming and ability to help with artillery fire and reconnaissance.

 On 27 April 2024, an Orlan-10 was shot down by the crew of a Ukrainian Yakovlev Yak-52 sport aircraft.
 As the Yak-52 is unarmed, it is believed that the drone was disabled by the Yak-52's second crew member, likely by firing at it with a machine gun from the plane as it approached the drone.